-It has been speculated that April’s Fools’ Day dates back to 1582.
-At the time when France switched from the Julian calendar to the Gregorian calendar.
-The Julian calendar started the year April the 1st with the spring equinox.
+It has been speculated that April Fool’s Day dates back to 1582.
+At the time, France switched from the Julian calendar to the Gregorian calendar.
+The Julian calendar started the year on April 1st with the spring equinox.

-many folks got slow to adapt to the calendar and kept on celebrating the new year in APril, instead of January 1st.
+Many folks got slow to adapt to the calendar and kept on celebrating the new year in April, instead of January 1st.
 Those folks became the caboose of jokes and were called “April fools.”
 Favorite pranks were symbolized by a fish.
-Gullible and easy caught fish “Poisson d’Avril ” (April fish.)
+Gullible and easily caught fish “Poisson d’Avril ” (April fish)

 The Great Spaghetti Harvest